TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Developing a Taxonomy of Cultural Misrepresentations (RQ1)

 \begin{quotebox} \textit{``She adorned herself with \textbf{traditional Maharashtrian jewellery – the Mundavalya}''}. \\ P$13$: [She is a guest and] only the bride and groom wear this [piece of jewellery], not everyone. \end{quotebox}

 Participants also found various descriptions that disregarded cultural norms.
-For example, P$10$ pointed out that stalls near the Golden Temple in Amritsar were incorrectly depicted as selling ``\textit{chicken tikka and naan}''. \internalchanges{They emphasized that serving meat in this vicinity would violate religious customs and could upset temple visitors.}
+For example, P$10$ pointed out that stalls near Golden Temple in Amritsar were incorrectly depicted as selling ``\textit{chicken tikka and naan}''.
+They emphasized that serving meat in this vicinity would violate religious customs and could upset temple visitors.

-\paragraph{\textbf{Unlikely Scenarios}} \internalchanges{Participants noted that stories often contained unlikely scenarios that were not wrong or impossible, but extremely improbable to occur based on local cultural norms. } For example, P$17$ found being ``\textit{greeted by the sound of the dhol being played during the morning assembly}'' at school or hearing a ``\textit{sound of the sitar being played by a street performer nearby}'' to be unlikely because these musical instruments are typically not used in these scenarios.
+\paragraph{\textbf{Unlikely Scenarios}} Participants noted that stories often contained unlikely scenarios that were not impossible, but extremely improbable to occur based on local cultural norms.
+For example, P$17$ found being ``\textit{greeted by the sound of the dhol being played during the morning assembly}'' at school or hearing a ``\textit{sound of the sitar being played by a street performer nearby}'' to be unlikely because these musical instruments are typically not used in these scenarios.
 Similarly, P$20$ noted that the main character of the story in Bangalore taking ``\textit{a stroll in the vast expanse of Cubbon Park after work},'' despite not living close to it, would be difficult given the distance and long commute times in Bangalore.

-\internalchanges{Participants also observed instances where stories presented overly romanticized depictions of places and events, leading to scenes that felt detached from everyday reality.
-These portrayals exaggerated ordinary settings in ways that participants found unrealistic.} For example, P$13$ noted that while it is common for the wedding venue or the house of the bride or groom to be decorated, in the story they reviewed, ``\textit{the streets of Pune were adorned with colorful decorations}'', which seemed unlikely for a single wedding.
+Participants also observed instances where stories presented overly romanticized depictions of places and events, leading to scenes that felt detached from reality.
+These portrayals exaggerated ordinary settings in ways that participants found unrealistic.
+For example, P$13$ noted that while decorating a wedding venue is common, in the story they reviewed, ``\textit{the streets of Pune were adorned with colorful decorations}'' seemed unlikely for a single wedding.

 \begin{quotebox} \textit{“The \textbf{city was abuzz with excitement}, and the streets of Pune were adorned with colorful decorations.
 The grandeur of the wedding was palpable in every nook and corner of the city.”}\\ P$13$: Why is the [entire] city abuzz for one person's wedding?
 How rich is the person? \end{quotebox}